mysrcs/wruby/posts/slow.md

 Thanks for reading.

-## Refs

-1. It helps that I have pretty much zero active accounts across most "popular" social media platforms.
+[^1]: It helps that I have pretty much zero active accounts across most "popular" social media platforms.
-2. Some of you readers might not have ever experienced the wonders of T9...
+[^2]: Some of you readers might not have ever experienced the wonders of T9...
-3. I understand that even smart phones can be classified as "computers".
+[^3]: I understand that even smart phones can be classified as "computers".
 I am using this term in the classical sense.